 The Board of Aldermen approved Resolution 18-004, declaring a Special Municipal Election to fill a vacancy on the Board of Education, to fill an unexpired term.
-The Special Municipal Election will be held on Tuesday, March 20, 2018.
-The polls will be opened from 6 a.m. to 8 p.m.
+The Special Municipal Election was held on Tuesday, March 20, 2018.
+The polls were opened from 6 a.m. to 8 p.m.

 Campaign Receipts and Expenditures - The forms for the reporting of campaign receipts and expenditures are located below.
-The first reports will be due on Wednesday, February 28, 2018, with second reports due on Thursday, April 19, 2018.
+The first reports were due on Wednesday, February 28, 2018, with second reports due on Thursday, April 19, 2018.